-EXAMPLE OF TRAINING OBSERVATION SHEET (own elaboration)
+EXAMPLE OF TRAINING OBSERVATION SHEET

-pants: training (town and place): ate of the train ning: umber of train ing hours: ∍rson(s) condu cting the training: 1) Activity le [,] vel of training participants on a scale of 1 to 5, where 1 is the lowest and 5 is the highest level of activity , , 1 2 3 4 5 2) The train er discussed all the planned issues? , 2.1.
-Issues that were not discussed by the trainer: 3) The traini ng pace was adapted to the needs of the participants? 🗌 yes 🔲 no - it was too slow 🗌 no - it was too fast 4) The level of knowledge was adapted to the needs of the participants: yes In o - it was too low/easy In o - it was too high/difficult 5) The traine er's preparation for conducting training in terms ofWhat improvements should the trainer make? -, 5.1. content-related very good quite good quite bad very bad 5.2. methods used very good quite good quite bad very bad 5.3. material(s) used very good very good very good very bad 6) Assessm ent of the trainers' cooperation regarding: s: 6.1. division of tasks  very good 🗋 quite good 🗌 quite bad 🗌 very bad 6.2. mutual support 🗆 very good 📄 quite good 📄 quite bad 🗆 very bad 7) Participa nts asked questions, had some concerns: \Box yes \Box no 7.1.
-These questions / concerns were mainly about: 8) The traine ers: 8.1. devoted enough time to answer participants' questions and doubts? 🗌 definitely yes  rather yes 🗌 rather not 🗌 definitely not 8.2. exhaustively answered these questions/concerns? 🗆 definitely yes  rather yes 🔲 rather not 🗌 definitely not 8.3. stimulated discussion and exchange of experiences? \Box definitely yes \Box rather yes \Box rather not \Box definitely not 9) Problems or difficult situations that occured during the training?
-9.2.
-How and by whom were these problems/difficulties resolved ? itional issues: Comments: 10) Organisa 10.1. all participants were present throughout the whole training ves no 10) Organisa 10) Organisc 10.2. all the classes started on time 10) Organisc , 10) Organisc 10.2. all the classes started on time yes no 10.3. all the classes ended on time yes no
+Training subject: Training participan rts: ning (town and place): Date of the training F hours: Person(s) conductir ng the training: 1) Activity level of training participants on a scale of 1 to 5, where 1 is the lowest and 5 is the highest level of activity: 1 2 3 4 5 2) The trainer d iscussed all the planned issues? ☐ yes ☐ no 2 2.1.
+Issues that were not discussed by the trainer: 3) The training (pace was adapted to the needs of the participants? \square yes \square no - it was too slow \square no - it was too fast 4) The level of k nowledge was adapted to the needs of the participants: ☐ yes ☐ no - it was too low/easy ☐ no - it was too high/difficult • preparation for conducting training in terms ofWhat improvements should the trainer make?
+5.1. content-related very good quite good quite bad very bad 5.2. methods used very good quite good quite bad very bad Ę 5.3. material(s) used very good quite good quite bad very bad Comments: of the trainers' cooperation regarding: 7) Participants asked questions, had some concerns: 7 7.1.
+These questions / concerns were mainly about: 8) The trainers: The man series of the manny assets and the manny assets are a series of the manny assets and a seri • 3.1. devote enough time to answer participants' questions and doubts? ☐ definitely yes ☐ rather yes ☐ rather not ☐ definitely not 8 3.2. exhaustively answered these questions / concerns? \square definitely yes \square rather yes \square rather not \square definitely not 3 3.3. stimulated discussion and exchange of experiences? \square definitely yes \square rather yes \square rather not \square definitely not difficult situations that occured during the training? ς P.2.
+How and by whom were these problems / difficulties resolved ? nal issues: Comments: 0.1. all participants were present throughout the whole training yes no 0.2. all the classes started on time 0.3. all the classes ended on time 11) Suggestions for changes in the observed training? omments: , 36